2222-01-05

 Usersnap is a one-of-a-kind way of collecting customer feedback.
 It incorporates many of the functions that we’ve mentioned above.

-Firstly, Usersnap allows you to gather both qualitative and quantities feedback.
+Firstly, Usersnap allows you to gather both qualitative and quantitative feedback.
 The application offers the best of both worlds, where customers have the option of submitting quick feedback by giving a rating without submitting any comments.

-Drawings can easily be done on the screen using the mouse and annotations can be added with a couple of clicks.
+Drawings can be easily done on the screen using the mouse, and annotations can be added with a couple of clicks.
 Learn more about the Usersnap visual feedback tool.

 If you want to use Usersnap as a technical support channel for your website along with collecting customer feedback in general, Usersnap also records the users’ console logs, it adds full XHR logs and JavaScript errors to every bug report.